 Download a PDF version of this post as PDF.

-However, in addition to offering a targeted education that is designed to start making you millions, my challenge also forges a community.
+However, in addition to offering a targeted education that is designed to help you become a self sufficient trader, my challenge also forges a community.
 Along with me as your mentor, you and a team of similar-minded traders will be working toward a common goal.
 The challenge offers education, accountability, and community: all of these things together can offer plenty of trading motivation.

 2. Look at visionaries.
 If you want to get motivated fast, start looking at the lives and stories of business visionaries.
 Sure, you can look at traders, but you can also look at other entrepreneurs, such as Mark Zuckerberg, Steve Jobs, or Richard Branson.
 Absorb how they thought creatively and created opportunities where nobody else saw them.